mrlhansen/idrac_exporter/README.md

 ```

 ## Configuration
-In the configuration file for the iDRAC exporter you can specify the bind address and port for the metrics exporter, as well as username and password for all iDRAC hosts.
+In the configuration file for the exporter you can specify the bind address and port for the metrics exporter, as well as username and password for all remote hosts.
 By default, the exporter looks for the configuration file in `/etc/prometheus/idrac.yml` but the path can be specified using the `-config` option.

 ```yaml
 address: 127.0.0.1 # Listen address